zuoerfeng/ceph/doc/rados/operations/add-or-rm-mons.rst

 	1: 10.1.0.2:6789/0 mon.b
 	2: 10.1.0.3:6789/0 mon.c

-At this point, it is assumed that either the servers have physically moved to the new location, or that the monitor's stores were.
-That said, the next step is to make the changed monmap available to the monitors and inject it to each individual monitor.
+At this point, we assume the monitors (and stores) are installed at the new location.
+The next step is to propagate the modified monmap to the new monitors, and inject the modified monmap into each new monitor.

 #.
 First, make sure to stop all your monitors.
 Injection must be done while
    the daemon is not running.